skie/plum_search/docs/Filterable-Behavior-and-Filters.md

 ## Filters

-Each filter implements logic how search data transformed into database query.
+Each filter implements logic on how search data is transformed into database query.
-Plugin provides some default filters and allow to implements user defined filters.
+Plugin provides some default filters and allows you to implement user defined filters.

-Each filter have next configuration parameters.
+Each filter has the following configuration parameters.

-* **name** - required parameter that define filter name, and used as key for search data.
+* **name** — the required parameter that defines the filter name, and used as key for search data.
-* **field** - optional parameter that define query tables field for searching.
+* **field** -the optional parameter that defines the query tables field for searching.
 Default equal to filter's **name** parameter.

 ###  Naming conventions

-Filter classes should located in Model/Filter folder and has Filter as a suffix of class name.
+Filter classes should be located in the Model/Filter folder and have Filter as a suffix of class name.

 ### Value Filter

-Value filter is most simple filter that provide exact comparison of input data.
+Value filter is the most simple filter that provides exact comparison of input data.

 ### Like Filter

-Like filter use LIKE operation comparison for input data.
+The Like filter use LIKE operation comparison for input data.

+### Range Filter

+The Range filter uses a pair of values to build range operation comparison for input data.

 ### Multiple Filter

-Multiple filter allow to search against multiple fields for same input.
+The Multiple filter allows searching against multiple fields for the same input.

 ### Custom Filter

-Like filter provides easy way to inject custom query filters.
+The Like filter provides an easy way to inject custom query filters.

 ### User's filter creation

-It is possible to implements filters that incorporate application-wide logic.
+It is possible to implement filters that incorporate application-wide logic.
-Additionally it is possible to define additional configuration parameters passed to such filter.
+Additionally it is possible to define additional configuration parameters passed to the such filter.

-One can think that such filters is same as Custom Filters described in previous paragraph, but there is important difference.
-Custom filters allow to easily define table's level finder, and User's generic filter allow o define filters application wide, and also define own parameters that passed to filters during initialization.
+One can think that such filters are the same as Custom Filters described in the previous paragraph, but there is an important difference.
+Custom filters allow to easily define table's level finder, and User's generic filter allow to define filters application wide, and also define own parameters that passed to filters during initialization.

-For example if we have ```tags``` an ```taggable``` tables in the application and have multiple models that could be tagged then we can implement custom class TagsFilters with defined **\_apply** method that implements custom logic how query should generated.
+For example if we have ```tags``` an ```taggable``` tables in the application and have multiple models that could be tagged then we can implement custom class TagsFilters with defined **\_apply** method that implements custom logic for how a query should be generated.